Things to Do in Sedona This Weekend – 15 Must-Try Activities

 Hiking Trails

-Think hiking is just for mountain men and women?
+Think hiking is just for mountain people?
 Think again!
 In Sedona, trailheads* are as plentiful as cacti, and you can easily find routes for all abilities and ages.

 Pack up that trail mix, slap on some sunscreen, and prepare to be wowed by the craggy rock formations, lookouts, and desolate desert beauty:

-- Devil’s Bridge Trail – Ready to feel on top of the world?
-Experience the jaw-dropping of Devil’s Bridge when you hike this ever-popular Sedona Trail.
+• Devil’s Bridge Trail – Ready to feel on top of the world?
+Experience the jaw-dropping Devil’s Bridge when you hike this ever-popular Sedona Trail.
 The almost 4-mile trip is ideal for most hikers and also features off-road driving.

-- Bear Mountain Trail – non-stop elevation gain plus movie-worthy views make this sometimes arduous hike well worth the sweat.
-Soak in panoramic sights of the Red Canyon overlook and a view of the San Francisco Peaks.
+• Bear Mountain Trail – non-stop elevation gain plus movie-worthy views make this sometimes arduous hike well worth the sweat.
+Soak in the panoramic sights of the Red Canyon overlook and a view of the San Francisco Peaks.

 *While many trails are free to access you may need to pay for parking or a small entrance fee.